Do you have a lawn mower that starts then dies?

 If you have a gas-powered lawnmower and it starts but turns off right away or after a few minutes, most of the time, you can quickly fix it yourself.

-This saves you the money and the hassle of bringing your mower to a repair shop and wait a couple of days while you get it fixed.
+This saves you the money and the hassle of bringing your mower to a repair shop and waiting a couple of days while you get it fixed.

 Below you’ll find several necessary troubleshooting steps that may fix over most common types of issues in the engine.
 You need access to a few essential tools such as a screwdriver and spare parts if required.